 Have you ever noticed that the best landscape photographers always seem to get amazing photos every time?
 This is not a fluke, and professional landscape photographers will often spend days or months planning their shots before they even get to the location.
 With an abundance of online resources these days, we are lucky to have so much available information to help us plan and execute our shots to near perfection.
 Below I will outline some of the best online resources that I use before visiting a location.

 Maps are obviously brilliant for scouting locations, especially if the location is remote and requires a long hike to reach.
 Using Google maps - or any online map service - will allow you determine the best place to shoot, angle of sunrise and sunsets, prominent geographical features and ease of access to your location.
 A word of warning though, if you are visiting remote places do not rely on your phone or Google Maps to navigate.
-Be sure to take correct mapping and GPS tools to find you way in and around you location, and always let someone else know where you are going.
+You need to be aware of is to ensure that you have physical maps and/or non-phone based GPS tools in case you get to an area with no service.
+Also, always let someone else know where you are going.

 Applications available on smart phones and tablets are another important tool to plan your shoot.
 My favourite is Photo Pills, which is a comprehensive application that allows you do a complete pre-trip plan of your shoot.
 It has access to maps, sun/moon times, Milky Way and Galaxy positions in the sky and even shadow angles.
 Along with all these tools, Photo Pills also has an incredible level of assistance for camera settings, lens choices, depth of field calculations, hyper-focal length details and so much more.
 It is well worth a look at.